Semantic Regexes: Auto-Interpreting LLM Features with a Structured Language: Methods

-\paragraph{\eleuther} follows Neuronpedia's~\citep{neuronpedia} implementation of \citet{paulo2024automatically} (\texttt{eleuther\_acts\_top2}).
+\paragraph{\eleuther} \eleuther follows Neuronpedia's~\citep{neuronpedia} implementation of \citet{paulo2024automatically} (\texttt{eleuther\_acts\_top2}).
 Instead of showing each token's activation value, like in \oai, it maintains a more natural text format by delimiting activating tokens within the text, like \example{\tokenactivation{these tokens} activate}.
 It prompts the explainer model with the feature description task and three few-shot examples.
 Then, given the feature's top 20 activating examples, the explainer model is asked to \example{describe the text latents that are common in the examples}.

-\paragraph{\sr} aims to accurately describe LLM features and only differs from natural language methods in the language available to the explainer model.
-As a result, we simply inject \sr specific instructions into existing prompting strategies.
+\paragraph{\sr} Since our goal is to accurately describe LLM features, \sr only differs from natural language methods in the language available to the explainer model.
+We simply inject semantic regex specific instructions into existing prompting strategies.
 To take advantage of its efficient example formatting, we adapt \eleuther' prompt by updating the instructions to follow the semantic regex language, adding a concise definition of the semantic regex language, and changing the few-shot examples to demonstrate semantic regex primitives and modifiers.
 We show the explainer model a feature's top 10 activating examples and ask it to \example{output a short explanation followed by a semantic regex}, which we find improves the model's ability to follow the syntax.